 - assigning IP addresses to specific apps

 - buying and using a certificate with an app through the portal.
-You can of course still obtain certificates directly with a Certificate Authority and use it with your apps, just not through the Azure portal.
+You can, of course, still obtain certificates directly with a Certificate Authority and use it with your apps, but not through the Azure portal.

 Creating an ILB ASE

 Creating an ILB ASE is not much different from creating an ASE normally.
-For a deeper discussion on creating an ASE read How to Create an App Service Environment.
+For a deeper discussion on creating an ASE, see How to Create an App Service Environment.
 The process to create an ILB ASE is the same between creating a VNet during ASE creation or selecting a pre-existing VNet.
 To create an ILB ASE:

-- In the Azure portal select New -> Web + Mobile -> App Service Environment
+- In the Azure portal, select Create a resource -> Web + Mobile -> App Service Environment.

-- Provide subdomain name (this will be the subdomain used for apps created in this ASE)
+- Provide a subdomain name (this name is the subdomain used for the apps created in this ASE).

-Within the Virtual Network blade there is a VNet Configuration option.
-This lets you select between an External VIP or Internal VIP.
+In the Virtual Network pane, there is a VNet Configuration option that lets you select between an External VIP or Internal VIP.
 The default is External.
-If you have it set to External then your ASE will use an internet accessible VIP.
-If you select Internal, your ASE will be configured with an ILB on an IP address within your VNet.
+If you have it set to External, your ASE uses an internet accessible VIP.
+If you select Internal, your ASE is configured with an ILB on an IP address within your VNet.

-After selecting Internal, the ability to add more IP addresses to your ASE is removed and instead you need to provide the subdomain of the ASE.
-In an ASE with an External VIP the name of the ASE is used in the subdomain for apps created in that ASE.
-If your ASE was called contosotest and your app in that ASE was called mytest then the subdomain would be of the format contosotest.p.azurewebsites.net and the URL for that app would be mytest.contosotest.p.azurewebsites.net.
+After selecting Internal, the ability to add more IP addresses to your ASE is removed and instead you must provide the subdomain of the ASE.
+In an ASE with an External VIP, the name of the ASE is used in the subdomain for apps created in that ASE.
+If your ASE is named contosotest and your app in that ASE is named mytest, the subdomain is of the format contosotest.p.azurewebsites.net and the URL for that app is mytest.contosotest.p.azurewebsites.net.
 If you set the VIP Type to Internal, your ASE name is not used in the subdomain for the ASE.
 You specify the subdomain explicitly.
-If your subdomain was contoso.corp.net and you made an app in that ASE named timereporting then the URL for that app would be timereporting.contoso.corp.net.
+If your subdomain is contoso.corp.net and you made an app in that ASE named timereporting, the URL for that app is timereporting.contoso.corp.net.